Phone-Review-App/SakuraSignal/README.md

 Below the average provider score box is the `Write a Review` button.
 Click the button will redirect user to `the review form page`(see [below](#the-review-form-page)) to input their review.

+#### the Review
+The Review provided by each user are displayed on the provider page.
+Each reviewer score and feedback are represented inside the Review Card.

 ### The Review Form Page
+The Review Form Page consist of a table of Radio button for user to pick their score for each fields: Overall, Ease of use, Coverage, Price and Customer Service.
+Each score has from a minimum of 0 up to the score of 10.
+User can create a username and provide a user email.
+A dropdown menu are present for user to select their company for reviewing.
+At the buttom of the page, we have a text area for user to input their feedback of the given company.

 ## Admin User
 (under construction)